IMAX: Dome and Omnimax

-In the late-1960s, the San Diego Hall of Science (now known as the Reuben H. Fleet Science Center) began searching North America for a large-format film system to project on the dome of their planned 23.16 m tilted dome planetarium.
+In the late-1960s, the San Diego Hall of Science (later known as the San Diego Space and Science Foundation) began searching North America for a large-format film system to project on the dome of their planned 23.16 m tilted dome planetarium.
 The standard IMAX projector was unsuitable for use inside a dome because it had a 3.65 m tall lamp house on top.
 IMAX Corporation redesigned its system, adding an elevator to lift the projector to the center of the dome from the projection booth below.
 Spectra Physics designed a suitable lamphouse that took smaller, 46 cm lamps and placed the bulb behind the lens instead of above the projector.
 In 1970, Ernst Leitz Canada, Ltd. (now ELCAN Optical Technologies) won a contract to develop and manufacture a fisheye lens projection system optimized to project an image onto a dome instead of a flat screen.

 The dome system, which the San Diego Hall of Science called "Omnimax", uses films shot with a camera equipped with a fisheye lens that squeezes a highly distorted anamorphic 180° field of view onto the 65 mm IMAX film.
 The lens is aligned below the center of the frame, and most of the bottom half of the circular field falls beyond the edge of the film.
 The part of the field that would fall below the edge of the dome is masked.
 When filming, the camera is aimed upward at an angle that matches the tilt of the dome.
 When projected through a matching fisheye lens onto a dome, the original panoramic view is recreated.
 Omnimax wraps 180° horizontally, 100° above the horizon and 22° below the horizon for a viewer at the center of the dome.
-Omnimax premiered in 1973, showing Voyage to the Outer Planets (produced by Graphic Films) and Garden Isle (by Roger Tilton Films) on a double bill.
-IMAX has since renamed the system "IMAX Dome", but some theaters (primarily those opened before the 2000s) continue to call it "Omnimax".
+Omnimax debuted in 1973, showing Voyage to the Outer Planets (produced by Graphic Films) and Garden Isle (by Roger Tilton Films) on a double bill.
+Later in the 70s a successful Omnimax center was built at Caesars Palace, Las Vegas, and ran strongly through the 80s and 90s, eventually being closed and rebuilt.

+IMAX has since renamed its Omnimax system "IMAX Dome", but some theaters (primarily those opened before the 2000s) continue to call it "Omnimax".

 IMAX Dome theatres are used in theme parks and many North American museums, particularly those with a scientific focus, where the technical aspects of the system may be highlighted as part of the attraction.
 The projection room is often windowed to allow public viewing of the equipment in operation, and it is often accompanied by informational placards like other exhibits.
 For some theaters, before the show begins, the screen can be backlit to show the speakers and girders behind it.